-- It is not possible to modify or delete the built-in device certificates. - Resetting the Skype for Business phone to factory defaults will not affect the built-in device certificates at all.
-The built-in device certificates and associated private keys are stored on the Skype for Business phone in its non-volatile memory as part of the manufacturing process. - Resetting the Skype for Business phone to factory defaults will delete custom certificates by default.
-But this feature is determined by the value of the parameter "phone_setting.reserve_certs_enable".
-For more information on the configuration parameter, refer to Yealink_Skype_for_Business_Edition_HD_IP_Phones_Description_of_Configuration_Parameters_in CFG_Files.
+- It is not possible to modify or delete the built-in device certificates. - Resetting the IP phone to factory defaults will not affect the built-in device certificates at all.
+The built-in device certificates and associated private keys are stored on the IP phone in its non-volatile memory as part of the manufacturing process. - Resetting the IP phone to factory defaults will delete custom certificates by default.
+But this feature is determined by the value of the parameter "phone_setting.reserve_certs_enable" and only applicable to SIP-T28P/T26P/T22P/T20P IP phones running firmware version X.72.0.25 or later .
+For more information on the configuration parameter, refer to Yealink_SIP-T2_Series_T19(P) E2_T4_Series_IP_Phones_Auto_Provisioning_Guide. - Firmware upgrade from version 71 to 72 will result in update of the generic device certificate. - For SIP-T20P/T22P/T26P/T28P IP phones, firmware downgrade from version 72 to earlier version will result in damage to the unique device certificate.

-When the Skype for Business phone initiates an SSL connection, we consider it as a client.
-The server will send its certificate to the Skype for Business phone and the Skype for Business phone verifies this certificate.
-If "Mutual TLS Authentication Required" is enabled on your server, the Skype for Business phone should send its certificate to the server as well.
+When the IP phone initiates an SSL connection, we consider it as a client.
+The server will send its certificate to the IP phone and the IP phone verifies this certificate.
+If "Mutual TLS Authentication Required" is enabled on your server, the IP phone should send its certificate to the server as well.
 The client certificate is the same as the server certificate.

 The following shows a scenario of a mutual TLS authentication.
-In this scenario, the Skype for Business phone acts as a client and connects to the HTTPS server for provisioning.
+In this scenario, the IP phone acts as a client and connects to the HTTPS server for provisioning.